Where everything's made with love

 It's fun to watch how excited all the ingredients get when you pour the root beer into the bowl with the cake mix.
 The whole thing erupts with fizz, and the unmistakable aroma of root beer fills the air.

-Mix the batter and pour it into a 13″ by 9″ pan you have sprayed with non-stick spray.
-Then bake it in a 350-degree oven for about thirty to thirty-five minutes, or until the edges pull away from the pan ever so slightly and a toothpick stuck in the center of the cake comes out clean.
+Mix the batter and pour it into a 13×9-inch pan that has been sprayed with non-stick spray.
+Then bake it in a 350-degree oven for about 30 to 35 minutes, or until the edges pull away from the pan slightly and a toothpick inserted into the center of the cake comes out clean.

-Let the cake cool completely on a rack before loading it with the thick layer of amazing root beer cream cheese frosting!
+Let the cake cool completely on a rack before topping it with a thick layer of amazing root beer cream cheese frosting.

 The recipe makes a lot of frosting; it goes on nice and thick, the way cream cheese frosting should!
 It reminds me of the foamy top of a root beer float, and the flavor does not disappoint!